 The power of a bad picture is undeniably strong.
 In fact, it can be completely depressing, devastating, and utterly confidence-crushing.
-That might sound dramatic, but even if we’re totally happy with the way we look in the mirror, just one glimpse at an unflattering photo can ruin our day and leave us obsessing over silly things like how to look skinny–or just a tiny bit thinner.
+That might sound dramatic, but even if we’re totally happy with the way we look in the mirror, just one glimpse at an unflattering photo can ruin our day and leave us obsessing over silly things like how to look skinny.

 The good news is this: Unless you’re being shot by a photographer with professional lighting and sets, odds are you’re not going to look thin and perfect in every picture.
 Why is this good news?
 Because it means that those dinky iPhone photos, or the images of you taken by your friend who has no idea how to use her DSLR camera mean nothing when it comes to how you really look.